ShengmanLyu/Compensatory_Responses_and_species_coexistecne/README.md

 ### This repository includes data and R scripts used for population modelling and analyses in Lyu, S. and Alexander, J. (2023), "Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence."
-Ecology Letters.
+Accepted for publication in Ecology Letters.

 ### There are four data files:
 #### Estimated_vital_rates.xlsx